 - Because the skin is not broken in a bruise as with a scrape or cut there is little risk of infection.

 - Repeated bruising of an area can leave permanent yellowish-brown staining from iron depositing in the skin.

-When to Seek Medical Care for a Bruise
+When Should Someone Seek Medical Care for a Bruise?

 - Call the doctor if the bruise is accompanied by swelling and extreme pain.